bitcoin-sv-specs/protocol/rpc/GetMiningCandidate.md

 * Faster JSON parsing and creation
 * Concise JSON

-## License
-GetMiningCandidate API (GMC) is released under the terms of the MIT license.
-See LICENSE for more information or see https://opensource.org/licenses/MIT.

 ## Example Implementation

 An example CPU-miner program is provided with bitcoind that shows a proof-of-concept use of these functions.
 The source code is located at src/bitcoin-miner.cpp.